+Fig. 1.
+Map of study area

 3. RESULT AND DISCUSSION

 A total of 50 wild macrofungal species were collected and identified from the Bharsar region of Uttarakhand during the 2024-2025 academic year(Fig. 2).
-These species, belonging to 24 families and six fungal orders, were observed across various substrates such as open fields, hardwoods, conifers, leaf litter and dead logs(Fig. 3); at altitudes ranging from 1800 to 2300 meters(Table 1) (Fig. 3).
+These species, belonging to 24 families and six fungal orders growing across various substrates such as open fields, hardwoods, conifers, leaf litter and dead logs(Fig. 3); at altitudes ranging from 1800 to 2300 meters(Table 1) (Fig. 3).

 Fruiting bodies primarily appeared between August and January, with August showing peak emergence due to favorable temperature, humidity and high rainfall (Sharma and Jaitly, 2020).
-Each specimen was documented for key morphological traits (e.g., cap, gills, spores, stem features) and ecological parameters (e.g., substrate, slope, forest type) (Table 2).
+Each specimen was documented for key morphological traits ( cap, gills, spores, stem features) and ecological parameters (substrate, slope, forest type) (Table 2).
 Economically, 36% were edible, 40% poisonous, 16% medicinal and 8% of unknown edibility (Fig. 4).
-In the present study, fifty species belonging to twenty-four families including six species of Russulaceae, five species of Amanitaceae, four species of Polyporaceae, three species of each of the family Hygrophoraceae, Physalacriaceae, Clitocybaceae and Agaricaceae, two species of each of the family Tricholomataceae, Marasmiaceae, Lycoperdaceae, Entolomataceae, Psathyrellaceae and Boletaceae and one species of each of the family Suillaceae, Sclerodermataceae, Cantharellaceae, Phyllotopsidaceae, Mycenaceae, Leotiaceae, Omphalotaceae, Sparassidaceae, Cantarellace, Geometridae and Hymenogastraceae with most species classified under the orders Agaricales and Polyporales.
+In the present study, fifty species belonging to twenty-four families including six species of Russulaceae, five species of Amanitaceae, four species of Polyporaceae, three species of each of the family Hygrophoraceae, Physalacriaceae, Clitocybaceae and Agaricaceae, two species of each of the family Tricholomataceae, Marasmiaceae, Lycoperdaceae, Entolomataceae, Psathyrellaceae and Boletaceae and one species of each of the family Suillaceae, Sclerodermataceae, Cantharellaceae, Phyllotopsidaceae, Mycenaceae, Leotiaceae, Omphalotaceae, Sparassidaceae, Cantarellace, Geometridae and Hymenogastraceae with most species classified under the orders Agaricales (howmany?) and Polyporales (howmany?).
 Species were mapped across various locations in the Bharsar region (Fig. 2 and 3).
 This study highlights the region’s rich macrofungal diversity and emphasizes the ecological and economic significance of these fungi, advocating for further research, conservation, and sustainable use.